Dalian notes on rational Pontryagin classes

 It remains to be said what is meant by \emph{well-behaved} and what is meant by the notation $\rmap(X,Y)$ for two simplicial spaces $X$ and $Y$.

 Rezk has invented the concept of \emph{complete Segal space}.
 This is a simplicial space which has roughly the properties that we expect from a nerve, but formulated in a homotopical way.
-I have copied the following from the Boavida-Weiss paper that I mentioned earlier.
+The following is copied from \cite{BoavidaWeiss}.

-\begin{defn} {\rm A \emph{Segal space} is a simplicial space $X$ satisfying condition ($\sigma$) below.
-If condition ($\kappa$) below is also satisfied, then $X$ is a \emph{complete Segal space}.} \end{defn}
+\begin{defn} A \emph{Segal space} is a simplicial space $X$ satisfying condition ($\sigma$) below.
+If condition ($\kappa$) below is also satisfied, then $X$ is a \emph{complete Segal space}. \end{defn}

 \begin{itemize} \item[($\sigma$)] For each $n\ge 2$ the map $(u_1^*,u_2^*,\dots,u_n^*)$ from $X_n$ to the homotopy inverse limit of the diagram

 is a weak homotopy equivalence.
 (The $u_i^*$ are iterated face operators corresponding to the weakly order-preserving maps $u_i\co\{0,1\}\to\{0,1,2,\dots,n\}$ defined by $u_i(0)=i-1$ and $u_i(1)=i$.) \end{itemize} In order to formulate condition ($\kappa$) we introduce some vocabulary based on ($\sigma$).
 We call an element $z$ of $\pi_0X_1$ \emph{homotopy left invertible} if there is an element $x$ of $\pi_0X_2$ such that $d_0x=z$ and $d_1x$ is in the image of $s_0\co \pi_0X_0\to \pi_0 X_1$.
 (In such a case $d_2x$ can loosely be thought of as a left inverse for $z=d_0x$.
 Indeed $d_1x$ can loosely be thought of as the composition $d_2x\circ d_0x$, and by assuming that this is in the image of $s_0$ we are saying that it is in the path component of an identity morphism.
 We have written $d_0$, $d_1$, $s_0$ etc.~for maps induced on $\pi_0$ by the face and degeneracy operators.)
 We call $z$ \emph{homotopy right invertible} if there is an element $y$ of $\pi_0X_2$ such that $d_2y=z$ and $d_1x$ is in the image of $s_0\co \pi_0X_0\to \pi_0 X_1$.
 Finally $z\in \pi_0X_1$ is \emph{homotopy invertible} if it is both homotopy left invertible and homotopy right invertible.
 Let $X_1^w$ be the union of the homotopy invertible path components of $X_1$\,.
 It is a subspace of $X_1$\,. \begin{itemize} \item[($\kappa$)] The map $d_0$ restricts to a weak homotopy equivalence from $X_1^w$ to $X_0$\,. \end{itemize}